-The numéraire property can be derived from the proof of Breiman (1961)[Theorem 3].
-The term numéraire portfolio is from Long (1990).
-The issue of supermartingality was apparently overlooked until explicitly pointed out in Kramkov and Schachermayer (1999)[Example 5.1].
-A general treatment which takes this into account is found in Becherer (2001), see also Korn and Schäl (1999) and Bühlmann and Platen (2003) for more in a discrete time setting.
+The numéraire property can be derived from the proof of [Breiman (1961)][Theorem 3].
+The term numéraire portfolio is from [Long (1990)].
+The issue of supermartingality was apparently overlooked until explicitly pointed out in [Kramkov and Schachermayer (1999)][Example 5.1].
+A general treatment which takes this into account is found in [Becherer (2001)], see also [Korn and Schäl (1999, 2009)] and [Bühlmann and Platen (2003)] for more in a discrete time setting.

-2.2.
+1.2.2.
 Continuous Time

 In this section some of the results are extended to a general continuous time framework.
 The main conclusions of the previous section stand, although with some important modifications, and the mathematical exposition is more challenging.
 For this reason, the results are supported by examples.
-Most conclusions from the continuous case are important for the treatment in Section 4. and the remainder of this thesis which is held in continuous time.
+Most conclusions from the continuous case are important for the treatment in Section 1.4 and the remainder of this chapter which is held in continuous time.

-The mathematical object used to model the financial market given by (1), is now a d + 1-dimensional semimartingale, S, living on a filtered probability space $(\Omega, \mathcal{F}, \underline{\mathcal{F}}, P)$ , satisfying the usual conditions, see Protter (2004).
+The mathematical object used to model the financial market given by (1.1), is now a d + 1-dimensional semimartingale, S, living on a filtered probability space $(\Omega, \mathcal{F}, \underline{\mathcal{F}}, \mathbb{P})$ , satisfying the usual conditions, see [Protter (2004)].
 Being a semimartingale, S can be decomposed as where A is a finite variation process and M is a local martingale.
 The reader is encouraged to think of these as drift and volatility respectively, but should beware that the decomposition above is not always unique.
 If A can be chosen to be predictable, then the decomposition is unique.
-This is exactly the case when S is a special semimartingale, see Protter (2004).
-Following standard conventions, the first security is assumed to be the numéraire, and hence it is assumed that $S^{(0)}(t) = 1$ almost surely for all $t \in [0, T]$ .
-The investor needs to choose a strategy, represented by the d + 1 dimensional process
+This is exactly the case when S is a special semimartingale, see [Protter (2004)].